+The digestive system is one of 11 major human body systems.
 The digestive system is a group of organs that work together to convert food into energy and basic nutrients that feed the entire body; it’s the foundation of good health.
 This amazing system includes a combination of nerves, hormones, bacteria, blood and the organs of the digestive system that work together to complete the intricate task of digesting the foods and liquids that we consume every day.

 There are a number of factors at play in the digestive system.
 We have digestive juices that contain enzymes that speed up the chemical reactions in the body and break down food into nutrients.
 There are also cells in the lining of the stomach and small intestine; these cells produce and release hormones that stimulate digestive juices and regulate our appetite.

 We also have nerves that control the digestive system.
 They connect our digestive system organs to the brain and spinal cord as well as release chemicals that stimulate relaxing or contracting muscles.
 We have nerves within the GI tract that are triggered when there is food present, and this allows our digestive system to work properly.